 On this episode of the podcast, the guys from Duck Legs Podcast hosted me for a Facebook Live video interview on starting a cash practice.
 As always, it was a very entertaining discussion.
 This was a long chat, so it’s split into two separate episodes.

 As PT students, they are already super in-tune with the future of cash pay PT and ask awesome questions to learn more.
-We cover a ton of topics including why I started my cash practice, what you should do if you’re planning to start a cash practice soon, strategy, legalities, mindset, setting rates, and the future of Medicare.
+We cover a ton of topics including why I started my own cash physical therapy practice, what you should do if you’re planning to start a cash practice soon, strategy, legalities, mindset, setting rates, and the future of Medicare.
 These episodes are jam-packed with information, so be sure to have your notepad ready!

 An exciting personal note before we dive in: I’m a dad!
 Our twins are here!
 They’ve been home about a week as of this posting and everyone is doing great.
 My wife is truly a champ and I’m so proud of her!

 In this episode, we discuss these topics related to starting a cash practice: